 “The Earth is alive and contains the knowledge you seek.
 It is your consciousness that determines what it reveals.
 How to access this knowledge?
 And where are the keys to open it and make it yours?
 The Earth speaks.
 Love her, honor and respect her and she will reveal her secrets.” — Barbara Marciniak

 No single religious or political group can claim exclusive rights to the shape.
-The meaning of the spiral symbol is a part of our universal culture.
+The meaning of the spiral symbol is universal.
 It is used in Shamanic practices to facilitate entrance into the dreamlike state of Shamanic Consciousness.
 Hypnotists use this form to induce a similar trance-like state.

 2) Create Your Own Meaning and Rituals